alexanderlin-com/Audio-and-PDF-Reader/README.md

 # AudioReader
 My first iOS app ever.

 This will be a fun journey.
-I have absolutely no idea wha I'm doing.
+I have absolutely no idea what I'm doing.
 Nor do I have any idea how to use Xcode or to code in Swift.
 Nor have I ever made a working app, like, ever.
 This is like the Dark Souls of app development, probably.